Key points about menopause

 Menopause(external link) NHS Choices UK, 2022

-Menopause over martinis(external link) Sarah Connor's website providing many links to articles, interviews and other information sources plus suggestions for hosting dinner parties to talk about menopause.
+Menopause over martinis(external link) Sarah Connor's website provides many links to articles, interviews and other information sources plus suggestions for hosting dinner parties to talk about menopause.
 Sarah is a writer, speaker and advocate for raising awareness about menopause in Aotearoa New Zealand.

 Brochures